-I study the history of religions in the United States, primarily in the nineteenth century, with particular interests in pop culture, the use of print to attack or defend different religions, immigration, and "new religions."
-A lot of my work deals with communication and the ways that people convey their ideas in various media.
+I study the history of religion and culture in the nineteenth-century United States.
+I have a strong interest in new and "counter" narratives of American religion, popular culture, print media, immigration, and "new religions."
+Much of my work deals with communication and the ways that people convey their ideas in various media.
 My dissertation will explore Spiritualism, hoaxes, and the attempts of social scientist to explore the paranormal.
-Outside of my primary research, I am interested in digital history, politics, East Asia, space travel, and music.
+Outside of my primary research, I am interested in digital history, political discourse, East Asian cultural history, space travel, and music.

 M.A., History, Distinction, Villanova University, 2016